SEAT's fastest production car to date, the Leon Cupra 300, is a force to be reckoned with. Jonathan Crouch reports.

 Cost of Ownership

-Not too long ago, 280PS was the convergence point for some very serious performance cars.
+Not too long ago, 300PS was the convergence point for some very serious performance cars.
 It marked the power limit of the Japanese 'gentleman's agreement' and cars like the Japanese domestic market Supra twin turbo, the Nissan Skyline GT-R and the Honda NSX all rolled out of the factories at this output.
 Roughly.
 Yet you had to put up with fuel economy in the very low twenties for that sort of power.
-These days, the Leon Cupra 280 manages an almost unbelievable 44.1mpg on the combined cycle, although this dips somewhat if you choose the DSG transmission to a still hardly catastrophic 42.2 mpg with DSG.
+These days, the Leon Cupra 300 manages nearly 45mpg on the combined cycle, although this dips somewhat if you choose the DSG transmission.
 Carbon dioxide emissions are also kept well in check.
-These models record figures of 149g/km and 155g/km respectively, which is a big improvement on the previous generation 265PS Leon Cupra R which emitted 190g/km.
-More power, economy and cleanliness; do we call that a win-win-win scenario?
+These models record figures at around the 150g/km mark, which isn't bad at all.
 Otherwise, it's as you'd expect.
 The warranty is the usual Volkswagen Group three year or 60,000 mile affair, which is about the minimum manufacturers can get away with these days.
 Service intervals are every 20,000 miles.
 Do get an insurance quote before you commit to buy as premiums will vary widely.

 SEAT has come good in recent years with the Leon, a car that many felt had peaked early in Cupra guise.
-The Cupra 280 is without doubt the fastest and most exciting Cupra to date and if you can negotiate a discount on the asking price, it could work out to be an amazing bargain.
+The Cupra 300 is without doubt the fastest and most exciting Cupra to date and if you can negotiate a discount on the asking price, it could work out to be an amazing bargain.
 Even at the stated sticker price, it's good value, offering a balance between power and economy that most class competitors will find impossible to approach, let alone match.
 It's also very well equipped, with satellite navigation, 19-inch alloys, a smart media system and full-LED headlights, features which could easily tack on over £1,500 to the price of rival cars.
 It's properly fierce too, with the ability to demolish the sprint to 60mph in a hair over five seconds - and it doesn't let up thereafter.
 Yes, some may find the cabin sound actuator a bit artificial but like most things, you grow to get used to it.
-If you felt the Renaultsport Megane 265 has had it too easy for too long, here's something that will certainly give it some pause for thought.
+If you felt that cars like the Volkswagen Golf R have had it too easy for too long, here's something that will certainly give it some pause for thought.